How to remove spam and fake iOS and Android reviews

 Table of Content:

-You may get a sudden increase in reviews after your app was featured, added to an Apple list, your UA team bought lots of irrelevant traffic, or your competitors ordered negative reviews.
+You may receive a sudden increase in reviews if your app was featured by app stores, added to an Apple list, if your UA team bought lots of irrelevant traffic, or your competitors ordered negative reviews.

-Other negative reviews are left by spammers, haters, and sometimes even by your competitors with the only thought: they want your app to look bad, drag your app rating down, and affect your user acquisition.
-These reviews need to be deleted ASAP before they do any harm.
+Other, less useful negative reviews are left by spammers, haters, and sometimes even by your competitors.
+In this case, your competitor’s goal is to drag your rating down and make your app less appealing to download, so they can profit in your place.
+These reviews need to be deleted as soon as possible before they do any harm.

-So, you faced a ton of inappropriate reviews and want to delete them.
-Unfortunately, you cannot delete them by yourself, you should report your concerns to app stores’ moderators.
-Once the moderators are satisfied with your reasons for reporting those reviews, they will delete them in no time.
-If they decide that the reported review does not violate their rules, it will be left in your app’s Ratings & Reviews section.
+Understandably, brands can’t delete these reviews by themselves, and instead need to report their concerns to app stores’ moderators.
+But once the moderators are satisfied with your reasons for reporting those reviews, they are often deleted in no time.
+If, on the other hand, they decide that the reported review does not violate their rules, it will be left in your app’s Ratings & Reviews section.

-This is how the process looks like if your request was satisfied:
+This is how the process looks like if your request is satisfied:

-To increase the chances of reviews to be deleted, you need to carefully examine Apple’s and Google’s guidelines.
-This will help you write a reason that matches the stores’ policies, meaning those reviews will be deleted.
-There is a long list in those guidelines.
-But, if to summarize, there are 3 types of reviews you can report:
+To increase the chances of certain reviews being deleted, you need to carefully examine Apple’s and Google’s guidelines.
+This will help match your reasoning to the stores’ policies There are 3 types of reviews you can report:

 - Spam reviews